Mathias Bynens

 The error log said something among the lines of .htaccess: Option MultiViews not allowed here.

 Google wasn’t really helpful in this case.
-At first, all I could find was some guy having the same problem.
+At first, all I could find was someone having the same problem.
 I couldn’t find any solutions until I actually started browsing old #apache IRC logs.

 Turns out Apache has a default setting in httpd.conf which specifies the settings that can be overriden by what’s written in your .htaccess file: AllowOverride.
 Your httpd.conf might contain something like this: